szstein22/BD4H_project/README.md

 Add physionet-data as starred project
 Update necessary IAM roles
 Where you see code "--project big-data-healthcare" in Google Colab, update code to "big-data-healthcare-YOURUNIQUEAPPENDIX"

+With all the packages installed and proper access to MIMIC III, you are able to run and interact with our code in colab.